This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “It’s Telor ...”

 Kady nodded.
 But she’d already sensed a shift in her latent powers, a rising awareness of the abilities that would be transferred to her one day.
-Glancing fearfully at her father she wondered if this was perhaps some indication of his impending mortality.
+Glancing at her father she wondered if this was perhaps some indication of his impending mortality.
 She was about to articulate this when something else demanded her attention.
-In the background she noticed the party of guests who had travelled furthest, from the marches where Celtic land bordered the territories conquered by the Anglo-Saxons.
+Dancing in the background were the party of guests who'd travelled furthest, from the marches where the age-old Celtic realm of Dumnonia bordered the kingdom their enemies called Wessex.
 For a flickering second their dancing figures were wreathed in lurid flames.

 MegaRogueLegend666: I love this story so much.
 It's impossible to describe my excitement with each new chapter in words.
 The author has such a good writing style, very good descriptions of the fighting and character descriptions/emotions. the plot is also amazing!
 This fanfic could be a side anime show or novel ......